HopeIsEverything/Underwatch/README.md

 #Tidazi's Changes
-##Underwatch 0.3
+##Underwatch 0.4
 * Based on dmn_h's latest version of Underwatch.
 * Now compiled using cx_freeze instead of py2exe.
 The size of Underwatch was halved as a result.
 * Configuration is now handled by a single underwatch.ini file, rather than a _path file and flags.
 * Created a simple icon for Underwatch.
+* Removed "empty" change reports where the file is modified but none of the values have changed.

 #Coming Soon...
-* Remove "empty" change reports where the file is modified but none of the values have changed.
 * Add descriptions to "Undertale.ini" change reports.
 * More robust support for timestamps.